The Film Studies minor requires the completion of 18 credits (9 in core courses and 9 in electives).

 Electives (one of these should be under the category of Film and Society)

 FLM 301 Theory and Criticism of Film (A, D, F).
-Introduces and develops a specialized set of theoretical and critical tools used to evaluate, explicate, and interrogate cinematic texts.
+Introduces and develops a specialized set of theoretical and critical tools used to analyze the ideological meanings of cinematic texts.
 Required for Film Studies minors.

 In addition to the courses described here, other film courses (including transfer courses) may also count toward the minor.
 Please contact the program director for approval.

 FLM 200 Art of the Film (A,F).
 An introduction to film as an art form combining visual, dramatic, and aural arts.
 Covers basic film vocabulary, elements of film art, trends in film aesthetics, and analysis of style of important selected filmmakers; includes screening of short and feature films.

 CMC 200 Intro to Digital Video and Audio (B).
 Introduces students to the fundamental terminology, concepts and techniques of digital videography and digital audio.
 Introduces students to various technical aspects of video and audio production.
 Examines the basic techniques of production, including camera operation, tripods, lenses, framing and composition, lighting and editing.
 Presents the basics of the audio production process; including sound recording, basic mixing concepts and digital audio recording.